- Download our Moving to Thailand Guide (PDF)

-While the majority of job opportunities can be found in Bangkok, many expats choose to work in the surrounding countryside and the picturesque southern islands.
+While the majority of job opportunities can be found in Bangkok, there are also many expats who choose to work in the surrounding countryside or the picturesque southern islands.
 This lets them live in natural splendour and enjoy the relaxed lifestyle available to foreign residents.

-Apart from income generated by tourism, the economy in Thailand also heavily relies on exports.
-It is one of the world’s largest agricultural exporters of produce such as rice, sugar, rubber and shrimp; and the country is a major producer of export automobiles, textiles and electronics.
+Apart from income generated by tourism, Thailand’s economy also heavily relies on exports.
+It’s one of the world’s largest agricultural exporters of rice, sugar, rubber and shrimp and is a leading producer of export cars, textiles and electronics.

 Thailand also has strong manufacturing, logistics and communications industries.
-Most expats who work in Thailand work in the service sector, specifically in the tourism and teaching industries.
+Most expats who work in Thailand have a job in the service sector, specifically in the tourism and teaching industries.
 The IT industry is also growing in Thailand, so expats can also find opportunities in this sector.

 Finding a job in Thailand

-While Thai companies usually prefer to hire locally when it comes to professional fields like accounting, engineering and law, there are multinational corporations that may be able to offer expats with specialised skills opportunities.
-A work permit is needed to work legally in Thailand and this is usually organised by the hiring company.
+While Thai companies often prefer to hire locally when it comes to professional fields like accounting, engineering and law, there are multinational corporations that may be able to offer expats with specialised skills opportunities.
+A work permit is needed to work legally in Thailand, and this is frequently organised by the hiring company.

 Work culture in Thailand

-An expat employee’s normal work day and their working week will largely depend on the industry they are working in.
-Jobs in the tourism industry can especially have irregular hours.
+An expat’s workday and workweek will largely depend on their industry of employment.
+Jobs in the tourism industry frequently have irregular hours and shifts.

 The working week in Thailand is officially from Monday to Saturday, although many businesses work until Friday or are only open for half a day on Saturdays.
-Employees can work up to a maximum of 48 hours a week.
+Legally, employees can work up to a maximum of 48 hours a week.